viscenter/multispectral-toolkit/README.md

 **Latest Updates**

+* 12.4.2012 - Added Copyrighter to toolkit.
+Added some ID UI to all scripts.
 * 12.3.2012 - Initial commit.
 First versions of despot and spectralize.
 Subtree merge with csparker247/flatfield.
 All flatfield development moving to this project.